node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     From the command line run:
     1. udhcpc -i <interface>" (Interface = eth0, wlan0 etc).
-    2. Then and ONLY then run "opkg upgrade"
+    2. Then and ONLY then run "opkg --tmp-dir ~ upgrade"

 This will populate /etc/resolve.conf with the appropriate settings.
-Once it has finished, opkg upgrade should run no problem.
-If you run "opkg upgrade" prior to doing this (or manually setting a DNS server), it will fail and horrible things will happen to your BBB, likely requiring you to reflash.
+Once it has finished, opkg --tmp-dir ~ upgrade should run no problem.
+If you run "opkg --tmp-dir ~ upgrade" prior to doing this (or manually setting a DNS server), it will fail and horrible things will happen to your BBB, likely requiring you to reflash.
 This can be added to a startup script so you don't have to worry about it.

 To get the latest complete firmware build in order to reflash the entire board - see
 <http://circuitco.com/support/index.php?title=Updating_The_Software> for details.